marijnh/Eloquent-JavaScript/08_error.md

 into a problem to _raise_ (or _throw_) an exception.
 An exception can be any value.
-Raising one somewhat resembles a super-charged return from a function: it jumps out of not just the current function but also out of its callers, all the way down to the first call that started the current execution.
+Raising one somewhat resembles a super-charged return from a function: it jumps out of not just the current function but also its callers, all the way down to the first call that started the current execution.
 This is called _((unwinding the stack))_.
 You may remember the stack of function calls that was mentioned in [Chapter ?](functions#stack).
 An exception zooms down